The Lean Language Reference

 🔗def

-Return the i-th least significant bit or none if i w.
+Returns the ith least significant bit, or none if i w.

 🔗def